Why Do Tattoos Itch And How To Stop An Itchy Tattoo

 These reactions can irritate the skin enough to cause them to itch, the itching can be mild to quite severe.

 Red is the most common ink color to cause reactions – this is due to the types of metals used in the ink which are not normally included in other colors.
+Allergic reactions to tattoo ink can take from a couple of days to many years to show up around the affected area.

 - Skin Conditions – Having an area of skin tattooed can bring on certain skin conditions that you didn’t even know you had – this is because the tattooed skin will become much more sensitive compared to its usual state, and this can expose any previously hidden conditions.